 Yes.
-So the applied kinesiology style of muscle testing, I believe that there's three we can talk about.
-This is a whole nother talk I can give because when I got to Oxford, I wanted to do of research that my PhD on the effectiveness was hard speak on people who were depressed.
-So during my first talk, like the first year at your during your detail, is all about designing your methods. talking to people talking to the experts in the field, seeing what they've done, seeing what others have done designing your methods.
-So there's a lot of reading a lot of investigation, a lot of seeing what is already out there.
-During when I was designing my methods of this randomized trial with heartbreak and depression, I demonstrate during my first talk in Oxford, I demonstrated heartbeat which uses muscle testing.
-And a statistician in the back of the room.
-By the way, you have to understand that my detail was in the department of Primary Care Health Sciences, my colleagues, my advisors were hard core medical researchers, some very famous researchers, very knowledgeable, very influential researchers, my colleagues and cohort that I was my de field, the field students around me were surgeons and dermatologists and psychiatrists and nurses and medical people.
+So the applied kinesiology style of muscle testing, and I believe that there's three we can talk about, this is a whole nother talk I can give because when I got to Oxford, I wanted to do of research that my PhD on the effectiveness was hard speak on people who were depressed.
+So during my first talk, like the first year at your during your detail, is all about designing your methods, talking to people talking to the experts in the field, seeing what they've done, seeing what others have done designing your methods.
+So there's a lot of reading, a lot of investigation, a lot of seeing what is already out there.
+During when I was designing my methods of this randomised trial with heartbeat and depression, I demonstrate during my first talk in Oxford, I demonstrated heartbeat, which uses muscle testing.
+And a statistician in the back of the room, by the way, you you have to understand that my detail was in the department of Primary Care Health Sciences, my colleagues, my advisors were hardcore medical researchers, some very famous researchers, very knowledgeable, very influential researchers, my colleagues, that cohort that I with my D field, the field students around me were surgeons and dermatologists and psychiatrists and nurses and medical people.
 And here I am trying wanting to do study something fringy with depression, so it was, to their credit, they had an open mind.
 So I'm giving my talk.
-And I'm demonstrating heart speak, which uses muscle testing, the statistician in the back of the room stood up and said hey, hang on.
-Can you just please stop talking?
+And I'm demonstrating heart speak, which uses muscle testing, the statistician in the back of the room stood up and said, Hey, hang on, can you just please stop talking?
 Because if you don't stop talking, I'm going to leave.
-Well, my supervisor who was a GP and great, she said.
-You know, this is not been validated.
+Well, my supervisor who was a GP and great She said, you know, this is not been validated.
 She's doing exactly what she needs to do in exactly the right place.
 And we carried on from there.
-And then I think it was in my, it must have been my third year because I had data I was presenting my data, the first data I got from my, my, my first study, oh, and as a result of that first talk, they said, okay, you have to show us that muscle testing works before we let you do a big randomized trial, on heart speak.
+And then I think it was in my, it must have been my third year because I had data I was presenting my data, the first data I got from my, my, my first study, oh, and as a result of that first talk, they said, okay, you have to show us that muscle testing works before we let you do a big randomised trial on heart speak.
 So that of course took a life of its own.
 And I wound up putting the heart speak trial aside, and did a series of diagnostic test accuracy studies on whether or not muscle testing works, the way I use it, in heart speak in other kinesiology techniques.
-And the lot of input from a lot of very influential researchers, clinical researchers, we do, we developed a very rigorous protocol to study and we we designed diagnostic test accuracy studies now.
-The the step statistics I got in my, for my piloting and my, the beginning part of my first study, were so impressive that that statistician in the back of the room actually wanted to then become my secondary supervisor, because he wanted to be involved.
+And the lot of input from a lot of very influential researchers, clinical researchers, we don't we developed a very rigorous protocol to study and we we designed diagnostic test accuracy studies now.
+The read the step statistics I got in my, for my piloting.
+And my, the beginning part of my first study, were so impressive that that statistician in the back of the room actually wanted to then become my secondary supervisor, because he, he wanted to be involved.